 - Let’s move to the dry ingredients and add those in (you can thank me for not making you use a separate bowl to mix them in, it serves no purpose than to make an additional bowl to clean up!)

 - Cocoa Powder (I add the heavier hand as listed on this to make it really yummy, but if you just want the taste and color of chocolate stay on the 3/4 C side.

 - Mix to combine.

-- Using a cookie scoop (1.5"), place cookies 2" apart on your prepared baking pan.
+- Using a cookie scoop (1.5"), scoop a cookie ball, then dip it in confectioner's sugar before placing cookies 2" apart on your prepared baking pan.